franziskaschrefl/PlannerApplication/README.md

 #### Navbar

 The Navbar shows the next and previous 3 days, clicking enables the user to switch between days accessing the todo tasks for the selected day.
+Only tasks created by this user can be accessed.

 #### Main Screen
 In the main portion of the screen is split into office and home tasks.
 The user can see the tasks that have been added for the selected day.
 A checkbox allows the user to mark tasks as done.